reasonml/reason-cli/README.md

 tar -xvf package.tar
 npm install -g ./package

-# You cannot move the installation once you have installed it into
+# You cannot move the installation once you have installed it into # a location
-# a location (global or local).
-To move the package, uninstall it
-# adn reinstall it from the new location.
+(global or local).
+To move the package, uninstall it # and reinstall it from the new location.
+You can, however, install it anywhere you like.
 ```

 ### Using `pack` to build on isolated network host (without `npm`):